clearmatics/ion/README.md

 We will deploy our own instance of the `Function.sol` contract and pass proofs to verify a transaction that we will depend on in order to execute a function in the contract.
 If the proofs verify correctly then the function should emit an event to indicate that it has been executed.

 Procedure:
+1. `cd ion-cli && make` to build the CLI
-1. `./ion-cli` Starts the CLI
+2. `./ion-cli` Starts the CLI
-2. `>>> connectToClient https://rinkeby.infura.io` Connect to the Rinkeby Testnet
+3. `>>> connectToClient https://rinkeby.infura.io` Connect to the Rinkeby Testnet
-3. `>>> addAccount me /keystore/UTC--2018-11-14T13-34-31.599642840Z--b8844cf76df596e746f360957aa3af954ef51605` Add an account to be signing transactions with.
+4. `>>> addAccount me /keystore/UTC--2018-11-14T13-34-31.599642840Z--b8844cf76df596e746f360957aa3af954ef51605` Add an account to be signing transactions with.
 We've included one that already has Rinkeby ETH for you :) Password to the keystore is 'test'.
 If you arrived late to the party and there is no ETH left, tough luck, try creating your own account and requesting ETH from a faucet.
 Alternatively you can run this exact thread of commands on a `ganache-cli` instance but make sure you connect to the correct endpoint in step 2.
-4. `>>> addContractInstance function ../contracts/functional/Function.sol` Add your functional contract instance which compiles your contract
+5. `>>> addContractInstance function ../contracts/functional/Function.sol` Add your functional contract instance which compiles your contract
-5. `>>> deployContract function me 1000000` Deploy your contract to Rinkeby!
+6. `>>> deployContract function me 1000000` Deploy your contract to Rinkeby!
 This will return an address that the contract is deployed at if successful.
 This contract has a constructor that requires two parameters to be supplied when prompted:
     * `_storeAddr`: `0x2d8B459E4b331c53a4C30Ff34fd129E890BaAF57`
     * `_verifierAddr`: `0xf973eB920fDB5897d79394F2e49430dCB9aA4ea1`
-6. `>>> transactionMessage function verifyAndExecute me <deployed_address> 0 gaslimit` Call the function.
+7. `>>> transactionMessage function verifyAndExecute me <deployed_address> 0 gaslimit` Call the function.
 This requires you to supply the deployed contract instance address.
 Here you will need to supply the following data as an input to the function when prompted:
     * `_chainId`: `0x6341fd3daf94b748c72ced5a5b26028f2474f5f00d824504e4fa37a75767e177`
     * `_blockHash`: `0xf88ef06bc1a9c60457d8a4b65c4020dae2ef7f3287076a4d2d481a1bcb8e3148`
     * `_contractEmittedAddress`: `0x5dF43D6eaDc3EE940eCbf66a114486f3eF853da3`